Our Personal Gut Check For You On Poor Software Decisions

 Implementing new software can be a sweet dream or a beautiful nightmare.
 The right system can be worth thousands to a non-profit business.
-In this article, I discuss how the wrong system can potentially put your business in the red and make you see red at the same time.
+In this article, I discuss how the wrong system can potentially put your business in the red and make you see red for a very long time.

 When a software implementation runs into trouble, most tend to blame everyone except themselves.
 What's interesting to note is that most software failures are complete disasters.
 In other words, partial failures are more common.
 Regardless, it's important to note what the impact may be if you get the decision wrong.
 So, here are 5 of the more noxious byproducts of software selection failures.